 Create a Channel where team collaboration can help to tease information from the brain of your Boomers and into an always-on collaborative environment.
-Have your Boomers host Hangouts to impart their wisdom and experience, their success stories, their challenges and how they overcame them.
+Have your Boomers host a Google Meet to impart their wisdom and experience, their success stories, their challenges and how they overcame them.
 Create videos showing everyday processes and workflows, then upload them to your Google Drive for posterity.
 Get them posting thoughts from a mobile app to ensure you capture the moment when it happens.

 Doing all of this on a Google intranet means it’s powered by a powerful search mechanism that puts it all at your entire team’s fingertips whenever they need it.